Ovarian Cancer

 • Surgery

-Treatment options vary widely depending on the type of ovarian cancer (epithelial, stromal, germ cell, etc) and the stage of the cancer.
+Treatment options vary widely depending on the type of ovarian cancer and the stage of the cancer.
 Treatment options include:

-• Surgery (examples include removing one ovary, both ovaries, removing the uterus, …)
+• Surgery (for example to remove one ovary, both ovaries, or both ovaries & the uterus, etc.)

 • Chemotherapy